 The glue that holds us together.
 You.
 Our students.

-A working group of the UNE Life Board, The Student Advisory Committee is made up of elected representative students, and those students who have undergone an EOI process to advise the UNE Life Board, and UNE Life Student Experience, of where we should be focusing our attention and resources.
+A working group of the UNE Life Board, The Student Advisory Committee is made up of elected representative students, and those students who have undergone an Expression Of Interest (EOI) process to advise the UNE Life Board, and UNE Life Student Experience, of where we should be focusing our attention and resources.

 The UNE Student Advisory Committee is made up of the following positions;